luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/README.md

 ### 10.11.
 What is the difference between "aws emr add-steps" and "spark-submit" commands

-**aws emr add-steps** is a command used to add a step to an Amazon EMR (Elastic MapReduce) cluster.
+**aws emr add-steps** is a command used to add a step to an Amazon EMR (Elastic MapReduce) cluster

-It's a higher-level command provided by AWS to interact with their EMR service.
+It's a higher-level command provided by AWS to interact with their EMR service

-The example you've given is using this command to add a Spark step to an EMR cluster.
+The example you've given is using this command to add a Spark step to an EMR cluster

-The step configuration includes details like the script location, Spark configuration, and other parameters.
+The step configuration includes details like the script location, Spark configuration, and other parameters

-**spark-submit** is a Spark-specific command used to submit a Spark application to a cluster.
+**spark-submit** is a Spark-specific command used to submit a Spark application to a cluster

-In summary, the **aws emr add-steps** command is more focused on interacting with EMR clusters and adding steps to them, while **spark-submit** is specifically for submitting Spark applications to a cluster.
+In summary, the **aws emr add-steps** command is more focused on interacting with EMR clusters and adding steps to them, while **spark-submit** is specifically for submitting Spark applications to a cluster

-The **aws emr add-steps** command might involve additional AWS-specific configurations and could be part of a larger EMR workflow.
+The **aws emr add-steps** command might involve additional AWS-specific configurations and could be part of a larger EMR workflow

 #### May I use "spark-submit" without previously using "aws emr add-steps"?

-Absolutely! **spark-submit** is a standalone command and doesn't require the use of aws emr add-steps before using it.
+Absolutely! **spark-submit** is a standalone command and doesn't require the use of aws emr add-steps before using it

-You can submit Spark applications directly using **spark-submit** without adding steps to an EMR cluster using the AWS EMR API.
+You can submit Spark applications directly using **spark-submit** without adding steps to an EMR cluster using the AWS EMR API

 Here's a breakdown:

-Use **aws emr add-steps** when you want to programmatically add steps (like Spark jobs) to an existing EMR cluster through the AWS EMR API.
+Use **aws emr add-steps** when you want to programmatically add steps (like Spark jobs) to an existing EMR cluster through the AWS EMR API

-This is useful when you want to automate job submissions as part of a larger workflow.
+This is useful when you want to automate job submissions as part of a larger workflow

 Use spark-submit when you just want to submit a Spark application to a cluster manually.
-This is a more direct way of submitting Spark jobs and is often used for testing and interactive development.
+This is a more direct way of submitting Spark jobs and is often used for testing and interactive development

-So, you can choose the approach that best fits your use case.
+So, you can choose the approach that best fits your use case

 If you're automating job submissions to an EMR cluster, **aws emr add-steps** might be more suitable.
-If you just want to run a Spark job on an EMR cluster manually, you can use **spark-submit** directly.
+If you just want to run a Spark job on an EMR cluster manually, you can use **spark-submit** directly